 Looking for a great hotel for your long weekend or vacation in Stockholm?
 We have put together the top hotels we recommend for your Stockholm vacation.
 These hotels have some of the best locations in Stockholm and are rated well be other travelers.

-- Lydmar Hotel ***** Excellent Traveler Rating
+- Top luxury hotel: Lydmar Hotel

-- Hotel Rival ***** Excellent Traveler Rating
+- Top mid-range hotel: Hotel Rival

-- First Hotel Brommaplan ***** Excellent Traveler Rating
+- Top budget hotel: First Hotel Brommaplan

 Multi-Day Tours From Stockholm

-- 3-Day Stockholm Archipelago Kayaking and Camping Tour – Camp and kayak in the Stockholm’s archipelago during this 3-day outdoor adventure.
+- 3-Day Stockholm Archipelago Kayaking and Camping Tour: Camp and kayak in the Stockholm’s archipelago during this 3-day outdoor adventure.
 Follow an expert kayak guide, who will provide informative commentary about the culture and history of the archipelago, for three days of paddling and camping amongst the pristine islands.
 Between stops at the tiny harbor villages, keep your eyes open for native wildlife like oystercatchers and seals in the Swedish wilderness.
 This small-group tour is limited to 8 people and is available in both beginner and intermediate versions.
-All meals and the use of tents and kayaks is included.
+All meals and the use of tents and kayaks are included.

-- Experience the best of the wilderness – but still with all comfort – Combine the wilderness with comfort and relaxation!
+- Experience the best of the wilderness – but still with all comfort: Combine the wilderness with comfort and relaxation!
 Sweden for real!
 Only 2,5 h from Stockholm you will find the wilderness.
 Stay at Hotel Sommarhagen with full comfort and a fully licensed restaurant.
 Relax in the outdoor hot tub when the sun sets over the fields and lake.
 Hike through the spellbinding forest, have a whole lake to yourself.
 Take a tour with a canoe or cycle on small countryside roads.
-Listen to the sound of the rich wild life and the silence.
+Listen to the sound of the rich wildlife and the silence.

 More on Sweden: